dguo/dannyguo.com/content/blog/using-mailgun-for-a-free-custom-domain-email-address.md

 ![Mailgun's add domain page](https://i.imgur.com/Nnkx9eP.png)

-Next, go to wherever you manage your website's DNS settings (like your domain registrar), and add the DNS records provided by Mailgun.
+Next, go to wherever you manage your website's DNS settings (like your domain registrar) and add the DNS records provided by Mailgun.
 The [MX records](https://en.wikipedia.org/wiki/MX_record) are for setting Mailgun's servers as the recipient for emails.
 The [TXT records](https://en.wikipedia.org/wiki/TXT_record) are for setting up